AdaCore/spark2014/docs/lrm/source/packages.rst

 we are only talking about generating additional verification conditions;
 we are not talking about any changes in a program's behavior at run-time.]

-[TBD: Further non-normative wording is needed for the following rules to identify cases in which these new verification conditions are always trivially satisfied.
-In implementation terms, these correspond to cases where there is no need to invoke the prover(s).
-For example, the verfification condition corresponding to the runtime check on return from a "boundary" subprogram that an in-mode parameter satisifies its invariant is trivially satisfied because of the rule that a type invariant expression shall not have a variable input.]

 .. _tu-type_invariants-04:

 4. The type invariant expression for a type T shall not include a call to a boundary function for type T. [This often means that a type invariant expression cannot contain calls to functions declared in the visible part of the package in question.]

+.. _tu-type_invariants-ram-01:

+**Ramification:** It is a consequence of other rules that upon entry to a boundary subprogram for a type T, every part of every input that is of type T can be assumed to satisfy T's invariant.

 .. _tu-type_invariants-05:

-5. [It is a consequence of other rules that upon entry to a boundary subprogram for a type T, every part of every input that is of type T can be assumed to satisfy T's invariant.]
+5. Upon returning from a boundary subprogram for a type T, a verification condition is introduced for every part of every output that is of type T, to ensure that this part satisfies T's invariant.

 .. _tu-type_invariants-06:

-6. Upon returning from a boundary subprogram for a type T, a verification condition is introduced for every part of every output that is of type T, to ensure that this part satisfies T's invariant.
+6. For every subprogram declared inside the immediate scope of type T, the preceding rule [and ramification] also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.

 .. _tu-type_invariants-07:

-7. For every subprogram declared inside the immediate scope of type T, the preceding two rules also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.
+7. When calling a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, a verification condition is introduced for every part of every input that is of type T, to ensure that this part satisfies T's invariant.
+[This verification condition is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 5 and constant for the caller.
+The idea here is to prevent invariant-violating values from "leaking out".]

+.. _tu-type_invariants-ram-02:

+**Ramification:** It is a consequence of other rules that upon return from a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, every part of every output that is of type T can be assumed to satisfy T's invariant.

 .. _tu-type_invariants-08:

-8. When calling a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, a verification condition is introduced for every part of every input that is of type T, to ensure that this part satisfies T's invariant.
-[This verification condition is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 5 and constant for the caller.]
-[The idea here is to prevent invariant-violating values from "leaking out".]

-.. _tu-type_invariants-09:

-9. [It is a consequence of other rules that upon return from a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, every part of every output that is of type T can be assumed to satisfy T's invariant.]

-.. _tu-type_invariants-10:

-10. For every subprogram, the preceding two rules also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.
-[The verification condition of rule 7 is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 4 and constant for the caller.]
+8. For every subprogram, the preceding rule [and ramification] also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.
+[The verification condition of rule 6 is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 4 and constant for the caller.]

-.. _tu-type_invariants-11:
+.. _tu-type_invariants-ram-03:

-11. [In determining whether a dispatching call is a call to a boundary subprogram or to a subprogram declared outside of the immediate scope of T, the statically named callee is used.]
+**Ramification:** In determining whether a dispatching call is a call to a boundary subprogram or to a subprogram declared outside of the immediate scope of T, the statically named callee is used.

-.. _tu-type_invariants-12:
+.. _tu-type_invariants-ram-04:

-12. [It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
+**Ramification:** It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
 Suppose that an object X is (statically) of type T1 (or T1'Class) but has T2'Tag as its underlying tag, and that T2 has one or more components which are not components of T1.
 Ada does not define runtime checking of type invariants for such "hidden" components of parameters.
-The rules about tagged inputs and outputs in rules 7 and 10 are introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.]
+The rules about tagged inputs and outputs in rules 6 and 8 are introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.

 .. _default_initial_condition_aspect: